mull-project/mull/documentation/hacking.md

 ### Required packages

-Please, look at the correspoding Ansible playbook (`debian-playbook.yaml`, `macos-playbook.yaml`, etc.) for the list of packages required on your OS.
+Please, look at the corresponding Ansible playbook (`debian-playbook.yaml`, `macos-playbook.yaml`, etc.) for the list of packages required on your OS.

 ### LLVM